Eureka-GQY/LHML/README.md

 We follow and reuse some works as described in our paper and code.

-When training a new dataset, adjusting the initial value of the reference radius(ref_radius) is helpful for model training.
+When training a new dataset, adjusting the initial value of the reference radius(ref_radius) is helpful.

 ## Cite us